Same Day Appointments Available

 Yes.
 We work with a third party service who offers financing for approved patients.

-Is your quality of life suffering as a result of TMJ problems?
+Is your quality-of-life suffering as a result of TMJ problems?

 The Problem